AdobeDocs/support-resources.en/help/adobe-support-tools-guide/system-insights.md

 The panel displays a scrollable list of insights scoped to the specific project instance.
 Scoping is based on the information entered in the **[!UICONTROL Project URL]** field.
 Enter the **[!UICONTROL Project URL]** accurately to ensure insights reflect the correct environment.

-After the panel loads, it displays a scrollable list of insight cards flagged for your the environment.
+After the panel loads, it displays a scrollable list of insight cards flagged for your environment.
 Each insight card includes:

 - A title that summarizes the issue
 - A brief description of the insight